Disease at a Glance

 Symptoms

-The number and severity of symptoms experienced may differ among people with this disease.
-Your experience may be different from others, and you should consult your primary care provider for more information.
+The types of symptoms experienced, and their intensity, may vary among people with this disease.
+Your experience may be different from others.
+Consult your health care team for more information.

 Immune System Immune System